the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `assertEQ` - Assert a is [equal](https://book.getfoundry.sh/reference/forge-std/assertEq) to b

+`atomic swap` - an exchange of cryptocurrencies from separate blockchains; the term "atomic state" in which a state has no substates; it either happens or it doesn't—there is no other alternative. [investopedia](https://www.investopedia.com/terms/a/atomic-swaps.asp)

 `Beacon Chain` - a [separate chain](https://www.alchemy.com/overviews/what-is-the-ethereum-beacon-chain) from the original Ethereum Mainnet, running side-by-side; [withdrawals](https://ethereum.org/en/staking/withdrawals/)

 `blob` - binary large object is a collection of data of an arbitrary size.
 Blobs do not have to follow a given format or have any metadata associated with them.
 They are a series of bytes, with each byte made up of 8 bits (a 1 or a 0, hence the "binary" descriptor).
 Any type of data can go in a blob; efficient and cheap transaction.